-Educational Goals: TeachSD is an innovative intergenerational technology training program designed to use existing community resources to deliver a low cost method of increasing adult knowledge, confidence, and skills using the internet to access resources, connect with family and friends, and maintain independence as they age.
+- Educational Goals: Teens Enhancing Adult Capacity at Home in South Dakota (TeachSD) is an innovative intergenerational technology training program designed to use existing community resources to deliver a low cost method of increasing adult knowledge, confidence, and skills using the internet to access resources, connect with family and friends, and maintain independence as they age.
 In conjunction, youth participants will have the opportunity to gain a positive perception of older people, knowledge of aging process, and skills and comfort in working with people with disabilities.

-Program Delivery: Leacey and Kathy will serve as the program developers, trainers, and administrators, leaving the day-to-day operation of the program in the hands of adults, youth, 4-H Youth Advisors, and Community Partners.
-Adults, also referred to as program participants, will be receiving the technology training.
-Youth are program participants who mentor the adults in technology skill development.
-4-H Youth Advisors will manage youth participants by developing the schedule and managing personnel issues (e.g. tardiness or no-shows).
+- Program Delivery: SDSU Extension Field Specialists will serve as the program developers, trainers, and administrators, leaving the day-to-day operation of the program in the hands of volunteers and community partners.
+Adults, also referred to as Adult Learners, will be receiving the technology training.
+Youth are program participants who mentor the adults in technology skill development and will be called Technology Trainers.
 Community Partners will provide the training space, technology, and wi-fi.
-In addition, they will ensure the schedule is available for adults to register for training sessions and report any personnel issues to 4-H Youth Advisor.
-Prior to working with any adults, youth will participate in a 8 hour training course about aging and disability awareness led by Leacey and Kathy.
+In addition, they will raising awareness about availability of training sessions and report any personnel issues to SDSU Extension staff.
+Prior to working with any Adult Learner, Technology Trainers will participate in a 3 hour TeachSD Technology Trainer Seminar led by SDSU Extension Field Specialist.

-Resources Needed: a) web based, including D2L and a survey platform, b) adult reference manual, c) survey instruments, d) marketing materials, e) access to technology and the internet, f) aging/disability awareness training kit, g) meals for youth training seminar, h) printing budget, i) volunteers, and j) training sites.
+- Resources Needed: a) evaluation plan, b) marketing materials, c) access to technology and the internet, d) aging/disability awareness training kit, e) meals for youth training seminar, f) printing budget, g) volunteers, and h) training sites.